 A couple weeks ago I ordered a street hotdog for lunch.

 I put ketchup, mustard and relish on it and then I looked around a bit, in search of something else.
-That's when the guy beside me asked, "Do you have any mayonnaise?"
+That's when the guy beside me asked the vendor, "Do you have any mayonnaise?"
 Relief washed over me.
 I wanted mayo too—in fact it was the only sauce that really mattered to me—but I was too ashamed to request it myself.
 This is what happens when you live in a mayo-hostile world.

 I love mayonnaise.
-I love how it's equal parts salty, fatty, tangy.
+I love how it's equal parts salty, fatty, and tangy.
 As a kid I would put a heavy dollop of mayonnaise into my mashed potatoes and it wasn't until I was older I realized other people use sour cream.
 I've also put it on pizza, and even steak.
 Hell, last night I was out of dinner options (I'm following a low carb diet) so I ate hardboiled eggs with mayo, which, in essence, is mayo on mayo.
 The only time I've ever been offended by the presence of mayo was when a white curry professor showed me how to make coronation chicken.
 Mayo and curry do not make good bedfellows.

 Before I continue, let's establish the facts: mayonnaise is a sauce made up of beaten egg yolks, oil, vinegar, and seasoning.
 According to Slate, it was likely a French creation that dates back as far as the 18th century.
 Actually those are all the mayo facts I have.